Your No-Nonsense Guide to NCL Drink Packages

 Exclusions

-Bottled water, canned drinks, food purchases
+Bottled water, canned drinks, and food purchases

 Drink Prices on Norwegian Cruise Line